hyperstack-org/hyperstack/docs/installation/installation.md

 As your application develops you can begin defining more restrictive policies (only allowing Users to see their own data for example)

 > Note: The policy mechanism does not depend on [Pundit](https://github.com/varvet/pundit) but is compatible with it.
 You can add pundit style policies for legacy parts of your system.
+>
+> For details on creating policies see the [policy documentation](https://github.com/hyperstack-org/hyperstack/blob/edge/docs/dsl-isomorphic/hyper-policy.md).

 #### Moving the `application_record.rb` File.